 Monday, 10 April 2017

 Tuesday, 28 March 2017

-In striking contrast to Peter Jackson's pointedly romantic take on the monster, Jordan Vogt-Roberts' Kong: Skull Island finds the Eighth Wonder of the World serving as a protector God on an island teeming with violent, scurrying beasts.
-Kong is presented as a weary, assailed figure who roams incessantly.
+In stark contrast to Peter Jackson's pointedly romantic take on the monster, Jordan Vogt-Roberts' Kong: Skull Island finds the Eighth Wonder of the World serving as a protector God on an island teeming with violent, scurrying beasts.
+Kong is presented as weary, an assailed figure who roams incessantly.
 He might be happy to live in harmony with the mute human tribe that share his island but he's also constantly having to defend his throne from a variety of oozing pretenders.

 In the market for a scrolling beat 'em for up for a dead and buried 16-bit system?
 Watermelon Games got you covered!
 Paprium is a gorgeous looking post-apocalyptic brawler in the Streets of Rage vein; a title so monumentally massive that it needs an 80 Megabit cartridge (that's twice as much space as Capcom's Super Street Fighter II conversion took up) to contain its majesty.
 Hell of a trailer too, Body Hammer era Shinya Tsukamoto, eat your fucking heart out.

 Sunday, 12 March 2017